Hire an Amazon Expert to Grow Your Business in 2025

 Amazon offers three types of PPC ads:

 • Sponsored product ads (formerly product display ads): These are Amazon’s go-to ads because they are available on both Seller and Vendor Central.
-These ads directly appear in the product results when you enter a keyword.
+Amazon seller central account ads directly appear in the product results when you enter a keyword.

 • Sponsored brand ads (formerly headline search ads): These keyword-targeted banner ads link directly to your store — not to a specific product — and appear at the top of SERPs.
 These are only available to members of the Amazon Brand Registry.